Go Deep to Go Far

 Masters – 3 credits; Doctoral – 3 credits

-Available to the public
+*Available for public audit

 What makes a Great Book great?